azoff/overscroll/README.md

     * `options.scrollDelta` `{Number: 5.7}`
         - The amount of drift to apply per drag interval

+`$(selector).removeOverscroll();`

+- Returns an overscrolled element to its pre-overscroll state.
+This is essentially a deconstructor for overscrolled elements.

 Events
 ------
 Apart from regular DOM events, overscrolled elements emit events to capture dragging and drifting boundaries.
 To listen to these events, simply listen for one of the following events on an overscrolled element: